rp-4/Image-Resizer/README.md

 # Image-Resizer
-A simple python script to resize image
+A simple python script to resize images

 - A user has to enter directoy path which has images to convert.
 - All converted images will be saved in the same directory with <em>-converted</em> extention.